Volume 2 of the counselor training program

-As with all my webinars and resources, I have some pay-what-you-can spots available for low-income students and high school counselors that work with low-income students or have little to no budget for professional development resources at their school.
+As with all my courses and resources, I have some pay-what-you-can spots available for high school counselors that work with low-income students or have little to no budget for professional development resources at their school.
 Just click the orange button above.

 Can I use your materials with my students?